nbpayne/dp-nickpayne/nice-to-meet-you.md

 If you've found your way here it's because I've met you recently and gave you this link.
 This page contains some private stuff I don't just share with anybody.
 So enjoy and please reach out for a chat over a cup of coffee or a beer.

-If you're looking for a cinematographer, camera assistant, ligthing assistant, or colourist then I'm keen to work with you.
+If you're looking for a cinematographer, camera assistant, lighting assistant, or colourist then I'm keen to work with you.

 There's some useful stuff below and feel free to browse the [rest of my website](/) to see examples of my work.